 That’s why estate planning is essential for everyone, and whether you’re a single person or a childless couple, you’ll start with a few key steps:

 During the estate planning process, if you find yourself in need of additional funds and if you have life insurance policy, Fifth Season Financial might be the right fit for you.
-Fifth Season offers advance payment from your policy through the Funds for Living and Giving Program (FLAG), only if you’re suffering from a terminal illness.
+Fifth Season offers advance payment from your policy through the Funds for Living Program, only if you’re suffering from a terminal illness.
 You’ll maintain ownership of the policy, and there will still be funds for family, friends, for charity, and for other beneficiaries to receive in the future.
 For more information, .

 Disclaimer: Fifth Season Financial is not a financial advisor or consultant and recommends that you speak to an advisor or expert before making any significant financial decisions.
 State bar associations and the American Bar Association can help you find the attorney with estate planning expertise who is right for you.